openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following parameters are used in the Batch Credential Request:

 * `credential_requests`: REQUIRED.
 Array that contains Credential Request objects, as defined in (#credential-request).
+The individual Credential Request objects MUST NOT contain `credential_response_encryption`.
+* `credential_response_encryption`: OPTIONAL.
+Object containing information for encrypting the Batch Credential Response.
+It contains the same parameters as defined in #{credential-request}.
+If this request element is not present, the corresponding Batch Credential Response returned is not encrypted.

 Below is a non-normative example of a Batch Credential Request: